Skip to Main Content

 Accessing the Online Collections

-If you do not know your personal login number, your ID is not accessible, or you have not yet been issued an ID card, please contact the library at email@example.com for assistance.
+The online collections can also be accessed using the 5-digit number on the back of your AMDA ID.
+Staff should sign in with their ID.
+This number will be used in both username and password fields.
+If you do not know your personal login number, your ID is not accessible, or you have not yet been issued an ID card, please contact the firstname.lastname@example.org for assistance.

 Don't know where to start?...